 Democrat James To has criticised a former government adviser for suggesting that Hong Kong’s pan-democrats will not be able to find common ground on universal suffrage with Beijing.
 He said that the comments may deter the chief executive and newly-elected members of Beijing’s top decision-making body from restarting political reform.

-Lau Siu-kai, vice-president of the semi-official Beijing think tank the Chinese Association of Hong Kong and Macau Studies, was speaking about universal suffrage during an RTHK programme on Thursday.
+Lau Siu-kai, vice-president of the semi-official Beijing think tank the Chinese Association of Hong Kong and Macao Studies, was speaking about universal suffrage during an RTHK programme on Thursday.

 He said that, from the Central government’s perspective, Hong Kong’s universal suffrage problem had already been solved, as any reforms must follow the “831 decision.”
 The National People’s Congress 2014 White Paper stated that leadership candidates must first be vetted before they face the public.